jbi35/CarND-Advanced-Lane-Lines/README.md

 ### 3. Apply binary mask for lane line identification:
 As discussed in the lecture, a combination of different binary thresholds is used to try to identify possible lane line pixels.
 In this project I used the following combination of thresholds:
-* A [175,255] threshold on the s-channel of the image in hls color-space
+* A [90,255] threshold on the s-channel of the image in hls color-space
-* A [30,150] threshold on the gradient of the image computed using the sobel operator
+* A [30,150] threshold on the x-gradient of the image computed using the sobel operator

-The code for this masking operation can be found in ```ImageProcessor.py``` in lines xxx-xxx.
+* An or combination of the two thresholds above to obtain the final mask The code for this masking operation can be found in ```ImageProcessor.py``` in lines 100-140.
-The pictures below show two images to which this thresholding operation has been applied.
+The pictures below shows an images to which this thresholding operation has been applied.
+Note that thresholding operation is performed on unwarped images, as this worked better.

 ![alt text][image6]